Byskov-Soft/fifo-calc-rates/README.md

 If you need to convert CSV files with `fifo-calc-converter` and your transactions are in a different currency than your taxable currency.

-**Example:** The CSV files you want to convert has values in USD but you need report taxes in EUR.
+**Example:** The CSV files you want to convert has values in USD but you need to report taxes in EUR.

 In this case you need to provide the USD cost of one EUR of each transaction date.